Ministry of Awqaf & Islamic Affairs

 led to software that functions well in development, but fails to work on production environments.

 Characteristics of a viable solution

-A viable solution needs to establish a culture of Application Lifecycle Management in the Ministry, as well as
+A viable solution needs to establish a culture of DevOps in the Ministry, as well as

-address the abovementioned challenges.
+address the aforementioned challenges.
 Characteristics of the solution should include at minimum:

 - Assess the skills of the Development Team members to identify the roles that they can fulfill.

 - Suggest roles and responsibilities to the Ministry's Management to select proper individuals.

 Identify the most suitable DevOps methodology and develop a custom process for use